Leading-AI-IO/advertising-redesigned/README_en.md

 ## 🤝 Contributing

-Issues and Pull Requests are welcome.
+Issues and Pull Requests are welcome.<br>
 Contributions on international AI advertising regulations, new case studies and data, corrections, and translations are all appreciated.

 ---